albinowax/ActiveScanPlusPlus/README.md

 The host header checks tamper with the host header, which may result in requests being routed to different applications on the same host.
 Exercise caution when running this scanner against applications in a shared hosting environment.

 The extension's 'Errors' tab may print 'java.lang.NullPointerException: Request cannot be null.' during active scans.
-This is a currently unavoidable side effect of the host header attacks, and has no actual effort on the scanner's effectiveness.
+This is a currently unavoidable side effect of the host header attacks, and has no actual impact on the scanner's effectiveness.

 #### Changelog:
+**1.0.7 - 20140926**
+  - Tweak test for CVE-2014-6271 for better coverage

 **1.0.6 - 20140925**
   - Add a test for CVE-2014-6271